 These solutions will become even more accessible when augmented reality (AR) glasses become available in a form that is closer to the way standard glasses look now.
 The difference with AR is that you still see your real environment around you, whereas VR (without an external camera) blocks your physical surroundings from view.
 AR with AI shows a lot of potential since performing a workout does require a level of safety that VR can’t provide; it’s essential to be able to see the space you’re working out in.

-VR and AR aren’t the only technologies that, when combined with AI, will change the face of fitness.
-Products like Mirror are already using cameras to identify when you’re doing the correct exercise, but even a smartphone camera will be able to determine whether your form is correct when doing bodyweight exercises, weightlifting, yoga, or any workout.
+VR and AR aren’t the only technologies that, when combined with artificial intelligence development services, will change the face of fitness.
+Products like Mirror are already using cameras to identify when you’re doing the correct exercise.
+Still, even a smartphone camera will be able to determine whether your form is correct when doing bodyweight exercises, weightlifting, yoga, or any workout.
 By simply putting your phone on a tripod, it will identify your movements and then offer advice on how to correct them for the optimal effect.

-The future for AI-powered fitness apps, services, platforms, wearable devices, and dedicated hardware is exciting.
+The future for AI-powered fitness apps, platforms, wearable devices, dedicated hardware, and gym application development services is exciting.
 With forced isolation for many, it is set to explode over the next few years.
 Consumers, investors, trainers, and startups in this field are all set to win, especially as the global pandemic continues.